davisriedel/obsidian-typewriter-mode/README.md

 - Click Install
 - Click Enable

-### From GitHub

-#### Manual
+### Manual

 1. Download the latest Release from the Releases section of the GitHub Repository
-2. Extract the plugin folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`. _Note: On some machines the `.obsidian` folder may be hidden.
-On macOS you should be able to press `Command+Shift+Dot` to show the folder in Finder._
+2. Extract the plugin folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`. _Note: On some machines, the `.obsidian` folder may be hidden.
+On macOS, you should be able to press `Command+Shift+Dot` to show the folder in Finder._
 3. Reload Obsidian

-#### With BRAT
+### Beta Versions With BRAT

-Follow the instructions in the repository of the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat#Quick-Guide-for-using-BRAT) and use this repository's URL: `https://github.com/davisriedel/obsidian-typewriter-mode` to install the plugin.
+Follow the instructions in the repository of the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat#Quick-Guide-for-using-BRAT) and use this repository's URL: `https://github.com/davisriedel/obsidian-typewriter-mode` to install **beta versions** of the plugin.

-## Derived from
+## Acknowledgements

 This plugin started as a fork of the incredible [Typewriter Scroll](https://github.com/deathau/cm-typewriter-scroll-obsidian) plugin by [deathau](https://github.com/deathau).
 It was turned into a separate plugin because many new features were added, breaking changes were introduced, and the code was completely restructured to make it more extensible.